HaraldUebele/HaraldUebele.github.io/_posts/2021/2021-02-10-Moving my Blog from Wordpress to Github Pages.md

 ##### g.
 Escape characters

-Look out for `\` and remove them, they are not needed.
+Look out for backslashes `\` and remove them, they are not needed.

 #### 5. Changes to the Theme

-I made modifications to the theme, e.g. I changed the font family in style.scss to IBM Plex Sans because that is my favorite font.
+I made modifications to the theme, e.g. I changed the font family in style.scss to IBM Plex because that is my favorite font.

 I added "read time" to my posts based on this [article](https://int3ractive.com/blog/2018/jekyll-read-time-without-plugins/){:target="_blank"}.